Doctor of Nursing Practice (Post-BSN to DNP)

 DNP Project

-A hallmark of the practice doctorate is the DNP project demonstrating the student’s in-depth knowledge of one's area of specialty practice and the synthesis of the student’s coursework and practice application.
+A hallmark of the practice doctorate is the DNP project that allows students to demonstrate in-depth knowledge in an area of specialty practice and synthesis of coursework and practice application.
 The project is guided and evaluated by a primary faculty and secondary faculty (optional).
 The project results in a scholarly paper and presentation.

 The focus of all DNP projects is on knowledge translation at multiple system levels.
 During the program, students work with faculty to begin exploring concepts related to their area of interest while evaluating sources of evidence related to the problem/need.
-The project will be defined through the DNP Seminar course.
+The project will be defined through the DNP Project Problem Identification and Evidence Synthesis course.
 Based upon an assessment and evaluation of the evidence, the plan and design will be developed for a DNP project initiative.

 Curriculum

-The BSN to DNP Advanced Practice Leadership program has five Post-Bachelor’s specialties in Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Family Nurse Practitioner (FNP), Pediatric Nurse Practitioner Primary Care (PNP-PC), Psychiatric Mental Health Nurse Practitioner (PMHNP), and Public Health Nurse Leader.
+The BSN to DNP Family Practice Nurse/Nursing program has five Post-Bachelor’s specialties in Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Family Nurse Practitioner (FNP), Pediatric Nurse Practitioner Primary Care (PNP-PC), Psychiatric Mental Health Nurse Practitioner (PMHNP), and Public Health Nurse Leader.
 The BSN to DNP program is designed to prepare nursing leaders for the highest level of professional nursing practice beyond the initial preparation in the discipline.
-The curriculum is based on the Essentials of Doctoral Education for Advanced Nursing Practice developed by the American Association Colleges of Nursing (AACN, 2006).
+The curriculum is based on the Essentials of Doctoral Education for Advanced Nursing Practice developed by the American Association Colleges of Nursing (AACN, 2021).

 Advanced Practice Leadership